Bacalhau à Gomes de Sá: Dive into Portugal’s National Dish

 And how can we forget Portugal’s beverages?
 Port wine from Porto, the sweet, fortified wine, has admirers across the globe.
 Then there’s vinho verde, a crisp, light wine from the northern regions, perfect on a warm day.

-In places like Goa, India, and parts of Africa and South America, the legacy of Portuguese cuisine blends seamlessly with local flavors, creating unique hybrid dishes.
+In places like Goa, India, Cape Verde, and parts of Africa and South America, the legacy of Portuguese cuisine blends seamlessly with local flavors, creating unique hybrid dishes.
 Such as the feijoada, originally from Portugal but adapted and transformed in Brazil, mixing both Portuguese and Brazilian ingredients.

 Key Portuguese Recipes and Dishes: